 Discount: 15% on beginner and advanced surf courses*

 The latest citywave® technology will offer local surfers constant waves that are independent of swell and weather conditions in their own backyard.
-It is the biggest indoor wave in the world, breaking at 1.60 metres and the widest in Germany, at 8.5 metres in width.
-The pool is 18 metres long and the water and air are a constant 25 degrees Celsius.
+It is the biggest indoor wave in the world, breaking at 1.60 meters and the widest in Germany, at 8.5 meters in width.
+The pool is 18 meters long and the water and air are a constant 25 degrees Celsius.

 Sustainability is key to the Wellenwerk concept: The facility operates on 100% green hydro-electricity, with water being shot over an adjustable ramp to generate the constant, stationary wave.
-An innovative heat recovery system also heats the hall, water and neighbouring buildings, ensuring that as well as providing an inner city surf spot the wave also does its bit to preserve the environment that makes real waves in the wild.
+An innovative heat recovery system also heats the hall, water and neighboring buildings, ensuring that as well as providing an inner-city surf spot the wave also does its bit to preserve the environment that makes real waves in the wild.

-The standing wave is suitable for all sort of wave riding tools, from thrusters to body boards and customers can either bring their own boards or rent one on onsite.
-There is an optional hand rail that newbies can use to enhance stability and confidence from the get go, which makes the initial experience of riding waves safer and more fun.
+The standing wave is suitable for all sort of wave riding tools, from thrusters to bodyboards and customers can either bring their own boards or rent one on onsite.
+There is an optional handrail that newbies can use to enhance stability and confidence from the biggest, which makes the initial experience of riding waves safer and more fun.

 © Bildrechte / Photo Credits: Theresa Lange, Julius Niehus, Miguel Sacramento